sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

     Note: for recovery purposes the layoutmodification.xml will need to be copied during recovery.

+4. Open a command prompt and type:

-4. copy C:\Users\Default\AppData\Local\Microsoft\Windows\Shell\layoutmodification.xml c:\recovery\OEM
+        copy C:\Users\Default\AppData\Local\Microsoft\Windows\Shell\layoutmodification.xml c:\recovery\OEM

-    Once the machine is booted to desktop after going through OOBE the start menu will have these 3 tiles appended as shown in the following diagram:
+    Once the machine is booted to desktop after going through OOBE, the Start menu will have these three tiles appended as shown in the following diagram:

     ![Office tiles pinned to the Start menu](images\office-tiles-pinned-to-start-menu.png)